 Like most independent schools, Harley uses a standard calculation from the School and Student Service for Financial Aid (SSS) as a guideline for determining what each family can contribute to a Harley education.
 SSS provides a need-based financial assistance analysis system for families and schools and is operated by Educational Testing Service (ETS) on behalf of the National Association of Independent Schools (NAIS).

 *Families receiving a need-based scholarship are not eligible for Acorn Grants.

 The SSS application is online and can be found here.

 Harley’s code is 3712.

-Note: Financial assistance for newly-enrolled families is considered on a rolling basis.
-Supporting documentation for need-based scholarship applications should be sent to the Chief Financial Officer at The Harley School.
+Note: Financial assistance for newly enrolled families is considered on a rolling basis.
+Supporting documentation for need-based scholarship applications should be sent to Ken Motsenbocker, Chief Financial Officer at The Harley School.

 The Harley School enrolls international students in Grades 8-12.
-We limit international enrollment to 5 students per grade, starting in grade 8.
-Our International students take full advantage of the life of the school, participating in athletics, the arts, music, and student government.
+We limit international enrollment to five students per grade, starting in grade 8.
+Our international students take full advantage of the life of the school, participating in athletics, visual arts, music, and student government.

 International students are encouraged to begin the application process in January before the entering year.
 To obtain a Harley School diploma, all students must spend a minimum of two years at the campus.
 Non-degree/non-diploma candidates wishing to spend one year at Harley as a gap year or as an exchange student may join the senior class.